matomo-org/plugin-TasksTimetable/README.md

 ## Description

-Add your plugin description here.
+Plugin to list all scheduled tasks: Name of the tasks and next execution time displayed in a table.

 ## FAQ

-__My question?__
-My answer
+__Where can I find the timetable?__

+It is located as a menu item under diagnostics on the settings page.

 ## Changelog

-Here goes the changelog text.

 ## Support

-Please direct any feedback to ...
+Please direct any feedback to hello@piwik.org